 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 Between 74-89% of retail investor accounts lose money when trading CFDs.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.

-Forex is short for foreign exchange, the market on which currencies are traded.
+Forex or FX is short for Foreign Exchange, the market on which currencies are traded.
 Whenever we want to travel abroad or do business with a company in another part of the world, we need to change our own currency into the currency of the other country.
 The currencies are always traded in pairs, which means the currency of one country is quoted against another, such as USD/JPY (America / Japan).

 The forex market is open twenty four hours a day except for Saturdays and Sundays.
 The trading week starts on Sunday evening and closes on Friday night.
 First Australia opens, then Japan.
 When they are about to close, Europe and the UK are taking over and a few hours later the US opens, after which Australia opens again.